taiyal/Rhythm-Station/ReadMe.txt

 prefix is needed.
 For multi-word variables use underscores for space, for' vars passed in as arguments prefix names with underscores, and CamelCase funcs.

+The code is a bit inconsistent right now, I apologize.

 [Contact]
-I can usually be found in #shakesoda on irc.freenode.net, or you can email me at shakesoda+rstation at gmail dot com. #shakesoda is, at this point, the official channel for Rhythm-Station.
+Feel free to drop by #rhythm-station on irc.freenode.net!
+If you would like to contact me directly you can do it there, though github, though email at shakesoda+rstation at gmail dot com.

 [Compiling on Linux/gcc]
-Make sure you've installed GLEW, GLFW, libpng, zlib, openal (and alut)
+Make sure you've installed:

-Then just run make in the root directory.
-Note: the Makefile is very basic and was hacked together in about 2 minutes.
+- gl, glew, libglfw
+- libpng14, zlib
+- openal, freealut, vorbisfile